Irish property bubble: Poor financial sector supervision

 The next Annual Report had virtually nothing to say about how and why the Irish banking system was brought to the brink of collapse.
 Despite having four directors on the board of the Financial Regulator, the Central Bank maintained it had no powers to intervene in the market.
 Still, the Central Bank had the power to issue directives to the Financial Regulator if it appeared as though business was being conducted in a way that was contrary to overall Central Bank policy aims.
 None were issued.

 In July 2009, a senior Central Bank official told the Oireachtas Enterprise Committee that shareholders (later corrected/clarified to refer to institutional investors) who lost their money in the banking collapse were to blame for their fate and got what was coming to them for not keeping bank chiefs in check.
 The official did admit that the Central Bank had failed to give sufficient warning about reckless lending to property developers.

 A report by the Oireachtas Public Accounts Committee said it was "exercising inadequate supervision" and a proper analysis of loan books of the banks was not done.

 The European Commission in a November 2010 review of the financial crisis said, "Some national supervisory authorities failed dramatically.
 We know that in Ireland there was almost no supervision of the large banks."
-Two months later, the President of the EU Commission in an angry exchange in the European Parliament, with a vehemence that shocked his audience, said that "the problems of Ireland were created by the irresponsible financial behaviour of some Irish institutions, and by the lack of supervision in the Irish market."
+Two months later, the president of the EU Commission in an angry exchange in the European Parliament, with a vehemence that shocked his audience, said that "the problems of Ireland were created by the irresponsible financial behaviour of some Irish institutions, and by the lack of supervision in the Irish market."

-The CBOI had the Government put contingency plans in place to provide armed Defence Force security for major Irish banks over fears of public disorder should a cash shortage be triggered at the height of the financial crisis.
+The CBOI had the government put contingency plans in place to provide armed Defense Force security for major Irish banks over fears of public disorder should a cash shortage be triggered at the height of the financial crisis.

-The reckless lending practices of banks cost taxpayers €64 billion or €16,000 for every man, woman and child living in the Republic of Ireland.
+The reckless lending practices of banks cost taxpayers €16,000 for every man, woman and child living in the Republic of Ireland.